University study encourages you to explore and discover. Parents need to be a part of that process too.

 In my first year of college, I shared a dorm room with a few girls from my Lutheran high school.
 The worries of having boys over in our room was never a problem—at first.
 I mean, I am outspoken; I would just tell my roommates not to do that if I was uncomfortable, right?
 Well, our suite had two rooms, the one I shared with my friends and the other with two strangers.
 Our suitemates were different; they were Christians but did not hold the same values that I did.

 One of my suitemates had her boyfriend sleep over multiple times in her room while we were out.
 In my mind, I excused it and thought, This is okay, right?
 I mean we weren’t in the room.
 It’s not bothering us.
 Why should I even bring this up to her?
 And honestly, I never did.
 I didn’t want to deal with the awkwardness of telling her that what she was doing was sin.
-I didn’t what her to get upset with me.
+I didn’t want her to get upset with me.
 One day I walked in with one of my roommates.
 We quickly walked into our room, pretending not to notice our suitemate and her boyfriend making out.
 My suitemate whispered to me later that if I had come in a few minutes later they would have been having sex.

 It was an awkward situation.
 I’m glad I had talked about these issues with my parents before I went off to a college.
 I wish more parents would have such a conversation.
 I know those talks are awkward, but it’s truly important to be prepared.
 I’m grateful for the conversation as uncomfortable as it was for me and my parents.
 I heard from them that we are not like the world.
 I didn’t want to be.